openstack/glance-specs/specs/liberty/image-signing-and-verification-support.rst

 signatures for the image.

-Note that the signature length is currently limited to 255 bytes, since this is the maximum size supported for glance properties.
+Note that the signature length is currently limited to 255 bytes, since this is the maximum size supported for Glance properties.
 In turn, this limits the size of the keys that can be used for signature creation.

 Notifications impact